hzhang0921/Reddit-Text-Mining/instructions.md

 ### Data Source: Twitter

 To search Twitter, you need first create a new application in Twitter Apps(<https://apps.twitter.com/>).
-Then you need a Python library <code>twython</code> (another choice is <code>tweepy</code>), which you can install by running the following command in **Command Prompt**:
+Then you need a Python library `tweepy` (another choice is `twython`), which you can install by running the following command in **Command Prompt**:

+To use Twitter API, you need to apply to Twitter for a developer account and explain the purpose of what you are doing with the data and Twitter will manually review it which usually take several days.
+If you decide to use
 ```
 pip install twython
 ```
-Here is a simple example for searching tweets containing <code>Patriots</code>:
+Here is a simple example for searching tweets containing `Patriots`:
 ```
-from twython import Twython
+import tweepy

 # Replace the following strings with your own keys and secrets
 TOKEN = 'Your TOKEN'